dotnet/docs-maui/docs/user-interface/styles/css.md

 }
 ```

-This selector identifies any `Image` elements that are direct children of <xref:Microsoft.Maui.Controls.StackLayout> elements, and sets their height and width to 200.
-Therefore, in the following example, the `stacklayout>image` selector will identify the `Image` that's a direct child of the <xref:Microsoft.Maui.Controls.StackLayout>, and sets its height and width to 200.
+This selector identifies any <xref:Microsoft.Maui.Controls.Image> elements that are direct children of <xref:Microsoft.Maui.Controls.StackLayout> elements, and sets their height and width to 200.
+Therefore, in the following example, the `stacklayout>image` selector will identify the <xref:Microsoft.Maui.Controls.Image> that's a direct child of the <xref:Microsoft.Maui.Controls.StackLayout>, and sets its height and width to 200.

 ```xaml
 <ContentPage ...>